-8.3.6.1.1.4.
+8.3.7.1.1.4.
 After impact, the Child Restraint System shall be inspected visually, without opening the buckle, to determine whether there has been any failure or breakage.

-8.3.6.1.1.5.
-Test on trolley and vehicle body shell.
+8.3.7.1.1.5.
+Test on trolley

-8.3.6.1.1.5.1.
-The method used to secure the vehicle during the test shall not be such as to strengthen the anchorages of the vehicle seats, adult safety belts and any additional anchorages required to secure the child restraint or to lessen the normal deformation of the structure.
-No part of the vehicle shall be present which, by limiting the movement of the dummy, would reduce the load imposed on the child restraint during the test.
-The parts of the structure eliminated may be replaced by parts of equivalent strength, provided they do not hinder the movement of the dummy.
+8.3.7.1.1.5.1.
+The method used to secure the vehicle seat during the test shall not be such as to strengthen the anchorages of the vehicle seats, adult safety belts and any additional anchorages required to secure the child restraint or to lessen the normal deformation of the structure.

-8.3.6.1.1.5.2.
-A securing device shall be regarded as satisfactory if it produces no effect on an area extending over the whole width of the structure and if the vehicle or structure is blocked or fixed in front at a distance of not less than 500 mm from the anchorage of the restraint system.
-At the rear the structure shall be secured at a sufficient distance behind the anchorages to ensure that all requirements of paragraph 8.3.6.1.1.5.1. above are fulfilled.

-8.3.6.1.1.5.3.
+8.3.7.1.1.5.2.
 The vehicle seat and Child Restraint System shall be fitted and placed in a position chosen by the Technical Service conducting the approval tests to give the most adverse conditions in respect of strength, compatible with installation of the dummy in the vehicle.
 The position of the vehicle seat- back and Child Restraint System shall be stated in the report.
 The vehicle seat-back, if adjustable for inclination, shall be locked as specified by the manufacturer.

-8.3.6.1.1.6.
-The deceleration conditions shall satisfy the requirements of paragraph [8.3.6.1.1.6.] below.
+8.3.7.1.1.6.
+The deceleration conditions shall satisfy the requirements of paragraph 8.3.6.1.1.6. below.

-8.3.6.1.1.6.
+8.3.7.1.1.6.
 The conditions for dynamic test are summarized in Table 2.